How do I apply to immigrate to Canada? Who can help me with the immigration process?

 To learn how to immigrate to Canada you can read the guides at Ontario Immigration, Settlement.org, Citizenship and Immigration Canada and Going to Canada.

 You can hire an immigration consultant or a lawyer to help you with the immigration process.
 This is not a requirement within the immigration process but it can be helpful.
 You can find more information on hiring a professional immigration consultant or lawyer at Settlement.org.
-Please refer to the Canadian Society of Immigration Consultants website to find licensed immigration consultants in the Peterborough area.
+Please refer to the ICCRC, the Immigration Consultants of Canada Regulatory Council to find licensed immigration consultants in the Peterborough area.